 - Mistaking “Charged Amount” for What You Owe: Providers bill high, but your plan only allows a lower, negotiated rate.
 You never pay the charged amount—only the allowed amount minus what insurance covers.

-- Ignoring the "Not Covered" Column: Some services may be labeled as "not covered" or "excluded."
-This does not mean you were wrongly charged; it means your plan doesn’t pay for that service.
+- Ignoring the “Not Covered” Column: Some services may be labeled “not covered” or “excluded.”
+That doesn’t mean you were wrongly charged; it means your plan won’t pay for that service.
 Always verify coverage before any non-emergency procedure.

 - Failing to Check for Duplicate Claims: Errors happen—same service billed twice, or a wrong provider code.
 Always compare your EOB to the care you received.